Construction RFI Meaning and Template

 offer a solution for rfis

 After the problem has been made clear, you might have a solution or two in mind.
-Instead of waiting for responders to propose a solution, offer a few of your ideas.
-Providing options will make the process go faster.
+Instead of waiting for responders to propose a solution, offer a few of your ideas to speed up the RFI process.
+Providing options will make the process go faster and enhance collaboration.
 Now the engineer, owner, or architect only has to validate a solution, as opposed to coming up with one on their own.

 4. Ask for the Response You Want